 And I see that, I feel that businesses aren’t trying enough things and they are too afraid to like throw money away, but they can put a lot of money into sales and other stuff and have patience there, but they don’t have the same patience in the marketing.

-So just trying more things I think, both trying different platforms and also different formats, posting at different times on the same platform, using different titles and different thumbnails because on different platform it is different thumbnails even if it’s maybe not called a thumbnail.
+Just trying more things I think, both trying different platforms and also different formats, posting at different times on the same platform, using different titles and different thumbnails because on different platform it is different thumbnails even if it’s maybe not called a thumbnail.

 But yes, the first couple of seconds, try to draw attention to the video and try different ways there.
 You can even like post the same video on multiple platforms at different times, but change the first second or change the title, like A B tests stuff, you have to see the difference.